Abu-Salah-Musha-Lemon/project-info/README.md

 Here's what each option does:

--m or --migration: Create a migration file for the model.
+-m or --migration: Create a migration file for the model.<br>
--r or --resource: Create a resource controller for the model.
+-r or --resource: Create a resource controller for the model.<br>
--c or --controller: Create a controller for the model.
+-c or --controller: Create a controller for the model.<br>
--f or --factory: Create a factory for the model.
+-f or --factory: Create a factory for the model.<br>
---seed: Create a seeder for the model.
+--seed: Create a seeder for the model.<br>
 Step-by-Step Guide
 1. Run the Command